paichayon321/terraform-sonarqube-docker-aws/README.md

 # About

-An example configuration demonstrating Selenium Grid via Docker Compose on AWS
+An example configuration demonstrating SonarQube via Docker Compose on AWS

 # Usage